 Regardless of the size of your business if you are serious about the job and want to build a strong reputation you really can’t afford to skimp with your work tools.
 It is critical to success to ensure all of the work will be delivered quickly and at an exceptionally high level.
 Owning the best machines available on the market is the safest way to guarantee you can maintain a high standard.
 All of your operators are going to be drastically more productive on a machine that they enjoy being behind the controls of as opposed to something they are fighting all day.

 With that in mind, their current fleet is extensive counting three hundred and fifty major machines including bulldozers, scrapers, excavators and rollers.
 They have forty-two trucks including three low loaders to move all of the equipment, numerous smaller plant such as rollers and skid steers along with nearly every attachment available with an untold number of buckets and parts.
 With such a large number of machines in the business, the fleet comprises of many different brands from various manufacturers however there are always constant standouts.
-In the early days, it was predominantly Caterpillar ….machines and Volvo backhoes.
+In the early days, it was predominantly Caterpillar machines and Volvo backhoes.

 Seven years ago David was lucky enough to be given the opportunity to visit the Volvo factory in Sweden and was extremely impressed with the facility.
-Shortly after they purchased their first excavator and following that machine the TRN fleet have benefited from using Volvo excavators almost exclusively.
+Shortly after they purchased their first excavator and following that machine the TRN fleet has benefited from using Volvo excavators almost exclusively.
 From time to time there may be another manufacturer supplier and excavator however that would be due to Volvo not having something within the range required or sold out stock on the day.
 With such a large fleet, the importance of a strong backup service from the dealership is crucial.
-CJD are faultless and have supplied them with all of their Volvos.
+CJD is faultless and has supplied them with all of their Volvos.
 CJD’s Smeaton Grange office is local and has been an integral part of the area for many years.
 It is a sizeable branch with plenty of stock readily available.
 Their rep ‘Young Matt’ is fantastic and isn’t your typical salesman.
 If you need something he is always there, all over it and nothing is ever a problem.

 Recently they purchased two brand new Volvo L250G wheel loaders.
 They have incredible power, fantastic on fuel and like all Volvos are proving to be extremely reliable.
 The Volvo replaced a Komatsu WA500 and there is no comparison between the Volvo and Komatsu.
 The Volvo uses less than half the fuel, has more power and is all over the better machine.
 David didn’t expect the outstanding results and kept checking the figures.
 Tracking back over comparable days where machines were moving an average of three thousand tonne the Volvo would consistently use half the fuel of the Komatsu.
 The machine itself is significantly more powerful and is picking up about fifteen tonne a bucket where the Komatsu was only picking up around twelve tonne so having a bigger machine that uses far less fuel makes it an absolute no-brainer.
 The operator relishes working on the Volvo and the in-house maintenance team find it an absolute dream to service.